Advances in Molecular Spectroscopy

 Infrared Spectra of Nitric Oxide Adsorbed on Transition Metals, their Salts and Oxides

-Effet de la Température sur la Perturbation de la Bande Fondamentale de Vibration-Rotation de Cih dans l'Argon, l'Azote et l'Oxygène Comprimés ou à l'état Liquide et Solide
+Effet de la Temperature sur la Perturbation de la Bande Fondamentale de Vibration-Rotation de Cih dans TArgon, 1'Azote et rOxygeneComprimes ou a TeLat Liquide et Solide

-Spectres Infrarouges de la Cristobalite et de quelques Composés Isostructuraux de SiO2 comme GeO2 ou BeF2. Étude Comparative des Réseaux Vitreux des Systèmes 2 SiO2, X20, 2GeO2, X4O2 BeF2, XF
+Spectres Infrarouges de la Cristobalite et de quelques Composes Isostructuraux de SiO2 comme GeO2 ou BeF2.
+Etude Comparative des Reseaux Vitreux des Systemes 2 SiO2, X2O , 2GeO2, X4O2 BeF2, XF

 (III.
 4.)
 Miscellany